kevinbui904/cs257/webapp/readme.txt

 - User is recommended contents based on genre reference and their personal "watched list"
 - User is able to see a graphical breakdown of the kind of contents they've watched based on duration, genres, and release year
 - Contents contains images associated with the movie/show instead of being purely textual
+- Contents are displayed in a 3D-esque grid format to make them pop